La Roche-Guyon

 The commune grew around the Château de La Roche-Guyon, upon which historically it depended for its existence.
 The commune's population in 2019 was 479.

 Geography

-It is located approximately 58 km from Paris.
+It is located approximately 58 km from Paris and 9 km from Giverny.

 Château de La Roche-Guyon

 The present Château de La Roche-Guyon was built in the 12th century, controlling a river crossing of the Seine, itself one of the routes to and from Normandy; The Abbé Suger described its grim aspect: "At the summit of a steep promontory, dominating the bank of the great river Seine, rises a frightful castle without title to nobility, called La Roche.
 Invisible on the surface, it is hollowed out of a high cliff.
 The able hand of the builder has established in the mountainside, digging into the rock, an ample dwelling provided with a few miserable openings".
 In the mid-13th century, a fortified manor house (the château-bas) was added below.
 Guy de La Roche fell at the Battle of Agincourt, and his widow was ousted from the Roche, after six months of siege, in 1419; she preferred to depart rather than accept Henry V of England as her overlord.

 James V of Scotland and his bride Madeleine of Valois stayed for two nights in March 1537.
 The Château came to the Liancourt family with the marriage of Roger de Plessis-Liancourt to the heiress Marie de La Roche; he was a childhood companion of Louis XIII, first gentleman of the Chambre du Roi, and was made a duke in 1643.
 He and his wife made great changes to the château-bas, opening windows in its structure and laying out the terrace to the east, partly cut into the mountain's steep slope.

 The domain of La Roche-Guyon came to the La Rochefoucauld family in 1669, with the marriage of Jeanne-Charlotte de Plessis-Liancourt with François VII de La Rochefoucauld.
 The Château retained its medieval aspect of a fortress, with its moat and towers and cramped, dark living apartments.
 The Château was largely extended in the 18th century.

 When Turgot, the minister of Louis XVI, failed in his schemes for fundamental reforms in 1776, he retired to the Château briefly, as the guest of Louise Elisabeth Nicole de La Rochefoucauld, Duchesse d'Enville.

 La Roche Guyon was the birthplace of François Alexandre Frédéric, duc de la Rochefoucauld-Liancourt (1747–1827).

 In World War II, the château was a headquarters for German Field Marshal Erwin Rommel (1891–1944).
 After D-Day, he defended Normandy against the Allies in World War II from a bunker located here.

 In 1962, the castle was used as a setting for the medieval segment of the Belgian comic on time travel: Le Piège Diabolique (The Time Trap) of the Blake and Mortimer series by Edgar Pierre Jacobs.